tinmarino/try/README.md

 # Quotes

+* He did not know it was imposible so he did it
 * Spare your brain
 * Where niceness is received as weakness ...
 * There is no true heroes in victory